 - Finally, select Printer Updates or Product Update, and click Check Now.
 Any available firmware updates will be automatically downloaded and installed onto your printer.

-ATTENTION: Do not turn off the printer during the firmware update as this can cause permanent damage to your printer, and lead to your HP printer not printing.
+ATTENTION: Do not turn off the printer during the firmware update as this can cause permanent damage to your printer, and lead to your device not printing at all.

 - Perform a hard reset